 - Informing old office and new office within 72 hours when and if you move

 If you have been convicted of Failure to Register as a Sex Offender in Arizona, you need to contact an experienced attorney who can help you navigate the challenges you are up against.
-The lawyers at The Law Offices of David Michael Cantor have successfully defended cases where someone has been charged with this crime.
+The lawyers at DM Cantor have successfully defended cases where someone has been charged with this crime.
 Learn about our successful case victories here.